 This item can be engraved on the reverse.
 The area suitable for engraving is about 2" wide by 1.75" high.
 When entering initials for monograms please enter the initials in the order of First, Last, Middle.
 Tradition monograms feature the last initial larger in the center with the first initial on the left and the middle initial on the right.
-If you would like initials to be engraved, all the same size in the order of First, Middle and Last, please select a font that is not a monogram and enter the initials in the order of First, Middle, Last.
 To preview the fonts and for engraving information, click “View Available Fonts”.
 Please contact us if you have any special instructions or questions.

 All engraving will be sized appropriately to fit your item unless you instruct us otherwise.
 We utilize a state of the art fiber laser for engraving.
 The fiber laser allows for clearer text whether small or large.
 Fiber lasers do not physically touch the surface as they remove material during engraving thus avoiding dents or punctures that can be caused by rotary engravers.
 Custom engraving is available for company logos, images, and designs.
 If you have any questions about personalizing an item please contact us; we would be more than happy to assist you.